oVirt/ovirt-site/source/feature/glustervolumequota.html.md

 #### GlusterVolumeQuotas

-This entity stores the disk usage limits set for volume and its sub directroies. umes can have snapshots with same names.
+This entity stores the disk usage limits set for volume and its sub directroies.

 | Column name           | Type   | Description                                              |
 |-----------------------|--------|----------------------------------------------------------|